 Anthony Plog has broadened his compositional horizons, and now writes in many different mediums.
 He has written three childrens operas, the first of which (HOW THE TRUMPET GOT ITS TOOT) was premiered by the Utah Opera and Symphony.

-in July 2004; on Feb.1,2012 he completed a major tragic opera entitled Spirits, based on a holocaust theme.
-Other new works recently completed include a Trumpet Sonata and 2 Horn Concerti.
+in July 2004; on Feb.1,2012 he completed a major tragic opera entitled SPIRITS, based on a holocaust theme, and on March 16, 2014 he finished his latest opera about a drone operator who is having a nervous breakdown (THE SACRIFICE).
+Other new works recently completed include the Double Concerto 2014 and 2 Horn Concerti.

 His brass works have been required pieces on a number of international brass competitions, including the ARD competition in Munich, Germany, and also competitions in Porcia, Italy, Toulon, France, Brno, Czech Republic, and Lieksa, Finland.
 Most of his brass music has been recorded, with several pieces receiving 4 or more recordings.